 Vice Chair: The Vice Chair of Faculty Council is a member of the Executive Committee and acts as Chair in the Chair’s absence.
 The Vice Chair serves as one of three MU representatives to IFC and represents MU at the Missouri Association of Faculty Senates.

-Intercampus Faculty Council Representative: The IFC Representative is a member of the Executive Committee and represents the MU Faculty Council at meetings of the IFC.
+Intercampus Faculty Cabinet Representative: The IFC Representative is a member of the Executive Committee and represents the MU Faculty Council at meetings of the IFC.
 The IFC Representative reports to MU Faculty Council on IFC activities and reports to IFC on campus activities.

 Academic Affairs Chair: This person chairs the Academic Affairs Committee and is a member of the Executive Committee.
 The Academic Affairs Committee deals with all matters of interest to faculty relating to the University’s curriculum and academic policies including but not to limited to, the annual academic calendar and revision of campus academic policies and regulations.